 Exchanges are designed for the trading of Bitcoin.
 They expect people to be depositing very large amounts of money, and want to ensure that gets handled properly.
 Withdrawing money from exchanges is not very convenient, because they assume people won’t be doing it very often and they want it to be safe and secure.
 Trying to make an online purchase using Bitcoin from your Kraken account won’t be as easy as using an actual wallet, and using it to make an in-person purchase at a store would be even worse!

 The best way to store your precious cryptocurrency is to buy a hardware wallet, thus having your crypto stored offline away from any danger of getting hacked.
 My favorite hardware wallet is the Ledger Nano.
-You can also Build your own Pi-wallet.

 Paper wallets were the standard method of cold storage before hardware wallets were built.
 Paper wallets are private keys printed out on a piece of paper.
 If generated and printed with a secure, offline computer, paper wallets are secure cold storage.